aerospike/kubernetes-operator/docs/Cluster-configuration-settings.md

 For block volumes, initMethod can be `none`, `dd` or `blkdiscard`.

 :::note
-`blkdiscard` will only work for devices that support [TRIM](https://en.wikipedia.org/wiki/Trim_%28computing%29).
+`blkdiscard` only works for devices that support [TRIM](https://en.wikipedia.org/wiki/Trim_%28computing%29).
 For AWS please refer to the [storage volumes guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#instance-store-volumes) to check TRIM support.
-If TRIM is not supported please use the slower `dd` if your devices need initialization.
+If TRIM is not supported please use the slower `dd` to initialize your devices.
 For other devices please verify the support for TRIM command.
 :::

 #### Aerospike Server Volume Attachment